dansoutar/dansoutar/README.md

 # 👋 Hey there, I'm Dan!

 🔭 I'm a frontend developer specializing in React and TypeScript, currently working remotely.
-I've built web solutions for various businesses and am particularly enthusiastic about creating software that truly meets user needs.
+I've worked professionally for 3 years, built web solutions for various businesses and am particularly enthusiastic about creating software that truly meets user needs.

 💻 My tech stack includes HTML, CSS, Sass, Git, Cypress, Jest, Node/Express, Javascript, React, TypeScript, GraphQL, and I'm always eager to learn more.

 🌱 I'm passionate about continuous improvement, both personally and in the code I write.
-You'll always find me upskilling and pushing the boundaries of what I know.
+You'll always find me upskilling and pushing the boundaries of what I can achieve.

-🎸 In my downtime, you might find me experimenting with music production, strumming my guitar, or indulging in a bit of 'Curb Your Enthusiasm'.
+🎸 In my downtime, you might find me experimenting with music production, playing guitar, or watching some Curb Your Enthusiasm.

 ## 🛠️ Technologies & Tools